LinHungShi/GCNetwork/README.md

    1. Set it in train_params.py
    2. python train.py -wpath <path to the pretrained weight>

-### To enable training with Monkaa dataset, uncomment the relevant snippet in train.py.
+### To enable training with Monkaa dataset, uncomment the relevant snippet in src/train.py.

+### All hyperparameters used for training can be found in src/hyperparams.json

 ### Reference :
    Kendall, Alex, et al. "End-to-End Learning of Geometry and Context for Deep Stereo Regression." arXiv preprint arXiv:1703.04309 (2017).